Massillon, Ohio: High School football

 Massillon's Paul L. David Athletic Training Center was built in 2008 by local philanthropist Jeff David in honor of his late father.
 The 3 million dollar, 80,000 square foot building is the largest indoor football practice facility in the state of Ohio, 20,000-square-feet larger than the facility used by the NFL's Cleveland Browns.

-The Massillon Tigers have accumulated 24 “state AP championships” and 9 “national AP championships” during the school's history.
+The Massillon Tigers have accumulated 25 “state AP championships” and 9 “national AP championships” during the school's history.
 As of 2012, the Tigers have accumulated an overall record of 837-249-35, a record not approached by any other Ohio high school football team.
 In the years since the Ohio high school playoff system was instituted in 1972, the Tigers have accumulated a current record of 316-117-4.
 The Tigers have made the playoffs 19 times, the final four six times, and the final championship game three times.
 There have been 23 professional players, 3 NFL coaches, and 14 collegiate all-Americans that have graduated from Massillon Washington High School.

-Washington High School currently holds the record for the most playoff appearances by a high school football team without actually winning a state championship since 1970.
+Washington High School previously held the record for the most playoff appearances by a high school football team without actually winning a state championship since 1970.
+The Tigers won 7-2 against Archbishop Hoban High School on 30 November 2023 to clinch the OHSAA D-II state football championship, thus ending a 53 year drought.